 TransparencyAt Tiger of Sweden, we believe that the consumer has the right to know how and where their clothes are produced.
 The global textile industry is¬ complicated and sometimes hard to grasp, which is why we want to invest a substantial effort into improving our transparency and traceability within our own supply chain.
 At Tiger of Sweden, we are committed to taking an active role in the transformation of the fashion industry by working in line with the United Nations Sustainable Development Goal 12 - Sustainable Consumption and Production.
 Today, we produce the majority of our collections in Europe, mainly Romania, with a majority of fabrics originating from Italy.
 We have close relationships with our garment manufacturers and visit them regularly to ensure that our standards are met.

-We believe in increasing the transparency of our business and therefore we aim to continuously share our supplier lists four times a year.
-This will include all nominated garment and fabric manufacturers who we have placed bulk orders with over the past three months.
+We believe in increasing the transparency of our business and therefore we aim to continuously share our supplier lists two times a year.
+This will include all nominated garment and fabric manufacturers who we have placed orders with over the past six months.

 During 2020 we extended this transparency commitment to include also our fabric suppliers.
 For us, this is a big part of our Tier 2 impact, which in total entails all raw material suppliers for any business.